ubc-stat-grad/ubc-stat-grad.github.io/about.markdown

 ## UBC statistics graduate student association

+These are the people behind the grad students association and the website.
+If you need anything, feel free to contact them.

 | Position | People in charge |
 | ----------------- | ---------------- |
 | Grad student representative | [Jonathan](https://www.stat.ubc.ca/users/jonathan-ok-agyeman) |